rendall/icebreakers/QUESTIONS.md

   * Would you rather win the lottery but have to spend it all in one day or triple your current salary forever?
   * Would you show everyone in this meeting your browser history?
   * You have your own late-night talk show.
 Who do you invite as your first guest?
-  * You’re going sail around the world.
-What’s the name of your boat?
+  * You're going sail around the world.
+What's the name of your boat?
 * Credit: [Museum Hack](https://museumhack.com/list-icebreakers-questions/)
   * 60s, 70s, 80s, 90s: Which decade do you love the most and why?
   * Are you a cat person or a dog person?
   * Are you a good dancer?
-  * Are you a morning person or a night person?
   * Are you a traveler or a homebody?
   * Are you an early bird or night owl?
   * Are you sunrise, daylight, twilight, or nighttime?
 Why?
   * As a child, what did you want to be when you grew up?
-  * Be honest, how often do you work from bed?
-  * Best book you’ve ever read?
+  * Best book you've ever read?
-  * Best professional development book you’ve ever read?
+  * Best professional development book you've ever read?
   * Coffee or tea?
   * Describe a time you laughed so hard you thought you would cry, or when you did cry.
 What was so funny?
   * Describe the best teacher you have had so far.